 Apr 19 2019

-REDWOOD CITY, Calif. – April 19, 2019 – Auris Health, Inc., part of Johnson & Johnson Medical Devices Companies, today announced that the Monarch Platform has been recognized with a Gold 2019 Edison Award and a Red Dot: Best of the Best Award.
+REDWOOD CITY, Calif. – April 19, 2019 – Auris Health, Inc., a part of Johnson & Johnson Medical Devices Companies, today announced that the Monarch Platform has been recognized with a Gold 2019 Edison Award and a Red Dot: Best of the Best Award.
 Both award organizations recognize the best products and innovators from around the world.
 Auris™ creators of the first-of-its-kind robotic endoscopy technology, is being honored for its innovative approach to revolutionizing the diagnosis of lung disease.

 The 2019 Edison Awards are an annual competition honoring excellence in new product and service development, marketing, human-centered design and innovation.
 Award winners represent game-changing products and services, as well as excellence and leadership in innovation around four criteria: concept, value, delivery and impact.
 Auris’s Monarch Platform received the top prize in its category, the Gold Award.